 Does your shower curtain get moldy like mine?
 Am I the only lazy slouch who waits until it looks disgusting and then try frantically to make it clean again?
 Granted it's made of nylon, not PVC vinyl so I don't have to worry about pthalates or other toxins but mold is just as dangerous, according to CDC.
 And so is bleach that most people use to get rid of mold in the bathroom.
 But you know bleach doesn't kill mold, right?
 Did you read my "Front Loading Washer Maintenance" post where I talk about killing mold in my washing machine without bleach?
-Yea.
-Mold is not good.

 Just like the washing machine, dampness and warmth make a perfect breeding ground for mold in a bathroom, no matter how powerful the vent is.
 When the wet curtain gets stuck to the wet bathtub wall for hours until it's dried, it's an open brothel season for molds.

-My mom boasts that's what she does to prevent mold from the grout, bathtub and shower stalls.
-And she strongly suggests I do it too, every time I take a shower, if I don’t want mold.
-Really mom?
-“Yup”, she says.
+My mom boasts that's exactly what she does - wipe down the tiles and sides of the bathtub after showering - to prevent mold from the grout, bathtub and shower stalls.
+And she strongly suggests I do it too, every time I take a shower to prevent mold.
 She also recommended cutting off the seam at the bottom of the shower curtain to prevent water getting collected there.

 So when I get lazy and don't wash the curtain, and it looks like this - yes, you can judge me - I get to work to battle the mold.

-And after frustratingly (I guess that’s a word!) trying all different kinds of solutions to wash and kill mold naturally, without bleach, I think I succeeded in coming up with a formula that's non-toxic and effective.
+And after frustratingly trying all different kinds of solutions to wash and kill mold naturally, without bleach, I think I succeeded in coming up with a formula that's non-toxic and effective.

 How to Clean A Moldy Shower Curtain Without Bleach

-1 Tbsp Washing Soda
+1 tablespoon Washing Soda

-1 Tbsp Baking Soda
+1 tablespoon Baking Soda

-1/2 Cup of Hydrogen Peroxide
+½ Cup of Hydrogen Peroxide